$120 $58 (save 52%)

 Puma Suede Bow

-The Puma Suede Bow is a women’s exclusive modern iteration of the classic Suede silhouette.
+The bow-designed Puma Suede is a women’s exclusive modern iteration of the classic Suede silhouette.
 Listed below are its noteworthy features and some useful information:

 - In this version, the timeless profile of the Puma Suede is updated with a prominent bow at the heel.